 |Match incoming calls from registered devices only||

 Select this option if you want this rule to only apply to incoming calls from devices, videoconferencing endpoints, soft clients or Infinity Connect clients that are registered to Pexip Infinity.
-Note that the call must also match one of the selected protocols below.
+Note that:

 Calls placed from non-registered clients or devices, or from the Infinity Connect web app will not be routed by this rule if it is enabled.